sanjacob/markdown-list/README.md

 - The item will be appended with the bullet style of the list.
 - Empty lines are allowed after the list header.
 - The list **MUST** not be empty (otherwise there is no list really)
+- This action only works with unnumbered lists

 ## Example